gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Are you all right?
 What in the name of all that rots are you doing out in this?"

-"*Amma* wanted me to fill the kettle," Noxy said stupidly.
-She shook her head.
+"I was going to Granna Fee's," Noxy said, raising her voice above the wind.
-"It—the lightning hit it.
-The weather duck."
+"The lightning hit the weather duck."

-"I can see the lightning hit it," Aft said testily.
+"I can see that," Aft said testily.
 He gave her a quick once-over.
-"Come on, let's get you back to—wait."
+"Come on, let's get you—wait."
 He sniffed.
 "What's burning?"